ddxfish/webby-smebby/README.md

 - **Customizable check frequency** to balance monitoring needs with system resources
 - **Dark/light theme support** for comfortable viewing in any environment
 - **Low resource footprint** suitable for continuous background operation
+- **Watchdog monitoring** to ensure application stability and prevent UI freezes
+- **Graceful error recovery** with emergency state saving
+- **Threaded website checking** for improved performance and reliability
+- **Auto-pruning of old logs** to maintain database efficiency

 ## Installation